Interchangeable NPA and central office codes

 In the North American Numbering Plan (NANP), interchangeable NPA and central office codes constituted a change in numbering plan design and policy, to mitigate exhaustion of the numbering resources of the ten-digit telephone numbers used in the closed numbering plan of the NANP.

-Interchangeable NPA and central office codes are codes that permit any of the ten numerals in the middle position of the area code and the central office code, which both are three-digit numbers.
+Interchangeable numbering plan area (NPA) codes and central office codes are codes that permit any of the ten numerals in the middle position of the area code and the central office code, which both are three-digit numbers.
 This change in numbering format was implemented first for central office codes by 1973, which eliminated the restriction in the middle digit (2 to 9) to also permit 0 and 1.
 The middle position of the area code could only be 0 and 1.
 In 1995, this restriction for area codes was lifted as well, creating interchangeable NPA codes.

 History and background

-The ten-digit telephone numbers of the NANP consist of a three-digit numbering plan area code (NPA code), written as the most-significant part of the telephone number, followed by the three-digit central office code, and the four-digit local line or station number.
+The ten-digit telephone numbers of the North American Numbering Plan consist of a three-digit numbering plan area code (NPA code), written as the most-significant part of the national telephone number, followed by the three-digit central office code, and the four-digit local line or station number.

-From 1947 to 1995, all NPA codes were distinguished with the digits 0 or 1 as the middle digit.
+From 1947 to 1995, all NPA codes were distinguished with the digits 0 or 1 in the middle position.
 This provided the traditional format N 0/1 X, where N is any digit from 2 to 9, and X is any of the ten numerals.
 This format provided a set of 160 combinations, but only 144 were in use for geographic NPA codes.
 N00 and N11 were reserved for special service codes.
-In contrast, central office codes had the format N N X, forbidding digits 0 and 1 in the middle position.
+In contrast, until 1974, central office codes had the format N N X, forbidding digits 0 and 1 in the middle position.

 These formats permitted direct distinction of NPA codes from central office prefixes by examination of the second digit dialed, which was necessary for automatic recognition of seven-digit dialing for calls within the local calling area, especially with common control switching equipment.
-Seven-digit dialing was standardized starting in the 1940s, in preparation of Direct Distance Dialing (DDD), and was mostly complete in all but the most isolated or rural areas by 1970.
-DDD service for subscribers commenced in 1951 in Englewood, New Jersey.
+Seven-digit dialing was standardized starting in the 1940s, in preparation of Operator Toll Dialing, and later Direct Distance Dialing (DDD), and was mostly complete in all but the most isolated or rural areas by 1970.
+DDD service for subscribers commenced in 1951 in a trial in Englewood, New Jersey.

-The Bell System engineers expected that the first numbering plan areas to require more than the 640 possible central office code would not occur before c.
+The Bell System engineers expected that the first numbering plan areas to require more than the 640 possible central office codes would not occur before c.
 1973.
 The solution for expanding the numbering pool within an NPA was to remove the restriction posed by not using 0 and 1 in the middle position of central office codes.
-This made central office codes and area codes interchangeable.
+This made central office codes interchangeable.

 An interchangeable NPA code and an interchangeable central office code is a code that permits any of the ten numerals in the middle position of the code.